wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>graphitePorts</td>
-<td>Ports to listen on for Graphite data.
+<td>TCP ports to listen on for Graphite data.
 Define which of the segments in your Graphite metrics map to a hostname in the graphiteFormat property.
 Default: 2003.</td>
 <td>A comma-separated list of available port numbers.
 Can be a single port.</td>
 <td>2003<br/>
 2003,2004</td>